 The Autism Society Chapter -Kern Autism Network (KAN) is a non-profit organization of parents, grandparents, professionals, and other individuals that have an interest in autism.
-Our mission statement:
+Our mission statement sums up our goals:

 "Autism Society Chapter -Kern Autism Network provides support, awareness, information and education to families, professionals and the public throughout Kern County.
 We work towards cooperation, coordination and the creation of services between individuals and agencies.
-We strive for advocacy, research, education and inclusion for all individuals challenged with autism."
+We strive for the advocacy of research, education and inclusion for individuals challenged with autism."